atsign-foundation/at_c/examples/esp32/install_with_local_components/README.md

 # install_with_components

+## Who Is This For?

-This example is for developers who are developing on our components locally while debugging on an Espressif device.
+This example is aimed at developers who are developing on our components locally while debugging on an Espressif device.

+If you just want to use our components easily and quickly, it is recommended to follow the [`install_with_remote_components/`](../install_with_remote_components/README.md) example.

+This example shows you how to import `atclient`, `atlogger`, `uuid4` and `atchops` as IDF components in your project.

+## How To Install With Local Components

 Let's say you have cloned our components (or are developing on our SDK locally):